SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 Catch: `session setup failed: NT_STATUS_LOGON_FAILURE`.

-What's the matter: I do not know!
+What's the matter: may be the password is false.
+I do not know!

 No fix!